rtrader58/AZ-500-Microsoft-Azure-Security-Technologies/Module 1 Errata.md

 ## Labs 4 and 5: MFA, Conditional Access and AAD Identity Protection & Privileged Identity Management (PIM) ~ 60 minutes <br>

 Before completing this lab create an outlook.com account for use in this lab.
-Refer to the create an outlook.com account document in the file share. <br>
+Refer to the create an outlook.com account document in the Github Repository. <br>

 ### Exercise 1: Implement Azure MFA